 impact is a completely volunteer charity committed to making a grass roots, practical and common sense difference to Victorian women and children escaping extreme violence at home.
 But while we're a charity, we don't give charity.
 Rather we give gifts and services with dignity and we give dignity with gifts and services.

-Because impact has no paid staff or premises, with only incorporated fees and public liability insurance as its main costs, well more than 98 cents in every dollar donated is directed to fulfilling impact’s mission – a statistic of which impact is very proud. impact receives no government funding but does have DGR tax-deductibility status.
+Because impact has no paid staff, well more than 98 cents in every dollar donated is directed to fulfilling impact’s mission – a statistic of which impact is very proud. impact receives no government funding but does have DGR tax-deductibility status.

 Starting as an ova of an idea in March 2006, Kathy Kaplan OAM and twelve of her friends sourced donations and, in a friend’s lounge room, packed 100 small gift boxes which were then delivered to the few metropolitan Safe Houses which support domestic violence victims of which Kathy was aware.

 Pre-COVID, was the last time impact could do its 'normal' Wrap & Pack with nearly 500 volunteers packing 2000 Bags of Love, as we now call them, in the Glen Eira College Sports Hall.
 We also packed 90 large bags of goods for case workers to distribute on an as-needs basis and a similar number of large bags of Christmas gifts for children.

 As well as its planned outcomes, impact successfully brings together men, women and children from a range of cultural and religious communities all of whom leave every agenda outside other than to do something good for someone they don’t know.

 An image that will never leave the memory of those who were there a few years ago is that of a hijabi wearing woman working shoulder to shoulder with a tzitzit [fringes], payes [side curls] wearing religious Jewish boy – an image which depicts Australia as it should be.